jlgerber/packybara-cli/README.md

 WITH auditvals AS
     (
-select
+SELECT
     transaction_id as tx_id,
     client_query,
     action,
     row_data->'id' as id,
     row_data-> 'coord' as coord,
     row_data->'distribution' as dist,
-    case when action = 'UPDATE' then
+    CASE WHEN action = 'UPDATE' THEN
         changed_fields -> 'distribution'
-    else
+    ELSE
         ''
-    end as new_dist
+    END AS new_dist
-from
+FROM
     audit.logged_actions
-where
+WHERE
     table_name='versionpin' AND
-    row_data is not null AND
+    row_data IS NOt null AND
     audit.logged_actions.transaction_id=13521 AND
     audit.logged_actions.client_query <> 'INSERT INTO REVISION (author, comment) VALUES ($1, $2)'
     )